skibummer/tictactoe/README.md

 You'll need to download python 3.10.

-Enter the following into your prreferred shell to get started.
+Enter the following into your preferred shell to get started.

 py main.py